 Lower Columbia-Clatskanie

-The Seaside Rural area is very humid (80-120 inches of rain per year) resulting in many streams transporting water to the ocean.
+The Seaside Rural area is very humid (80-120 inches of rain per year) resulting in contains many streams transporting water to the ocean.
 The major rivers in the area are the Necanicum River, which flows northwest through the northern part of the study area, and the North Fork of the Nehalem, which flows southwest and drains the southeast part of the planning area.
 Elk Creek drains most of the area immediately behind Cannon Beach.
 Circle and Klootchie Creeks are major tributaries of the Necanicum River.

 Grassy Lake and Soapstone Lake are the only lakes in the area.
 Grassy Lake is a small, successional lake rapidly turning to marshy bog in the uplands between Onion Peak and Sugarloaf Mountain.
 Soapstone Lake is a 10-acre lake at 550 feet elevation, and is located east of Highway 53.
 The Seaside reservoir, located two miles south of the City, is a two-acre body of water used to supply water to the City of Seaside and selective residents of the Seaside Rural area.

 The Cannon Beach watershed is located along the west fork of Elk Creek about 3/4 of a mile upstream from the confluence of the forks.
+The City has taken an active role in managing its watershed, purchasing nearly a thousand acres and developing the Ecola Creek Forest Reserve (ECFR) Plan.
+Located approximately one mile from the Pacific Ocean, the ECFR covers approximately 1,040 acres and is owned by the City of Cannon Beach.
+With a maximum elevation of 3,075 feet, the headwaters of the watershed are steep and mountainous.
+Over 95% of the lands in the watershed are managed for industrial timber production, with private land ownership over the last few decades passing from Crown Zellerbach to Willamette Industries, to the Weyerhaeuser Company, and to the Campbell Group, a timber investment firm.
+In 2005, Weyerhaeuser sold a portion of the upper watershed to Stimson Lumber.
+Harvest activity continues on lands adjoining the Reserve.
 The watershed totals 15 acres of old growth and 45 acres of second growth timber which the City owns.
 Located within the watershed are some rather large old growth red cedar.
 The watershed provides some water quality protection of the City water supply which comes from three springs.
 But the City is concerned that logging and spraying of the commercial timber land which surrounds the watershed could seriously affect water quality.

 The streams in this area of the County are an invaluable resource.
 These streams provide water for the residents of the area, as well as providing habitat for both fish and wildlife.
 The streams in the area fluctuate considerably between January and August.
 During the winter months when the streams are at their peak, there is plenty of water in the stream channels.